eduardomp/beer/README.md

-# ISBEER - "I See BackEnd Environments in Reatime"
+# ISBEER - "I See BackEnd Environments in Realtime"

 ## What is ISBEER?